 Stuck or clogged up ventilation fans can be a sign of the presence of damage caused by flooding or excessive rainfall.
 Whilst they are normally located embedded in the roof, ventilation fans that appear broken can also be indicative of water being present within the walls of your bathroom.
 This is particularly dangerous as it could have affected the electric circuiting of your home.

 Overly soft floors and walls

 If your floors and walls are soft to the touch, then you could have experienced a varying degree of water damage.
 This particular phenomenon normally means that there is standing water lying underneath the walls and floors of your bathroom.
-Unfortunately, this is a particularly severe problem to have, and will require the services of a Melbourne based flood restoration company.
+Unfortunately, this is a particularly severe problem to have and will require the services of a Melbourne based water damage restoration company.

 Perhaps the most evident and dangerous sign of water damage in your bathroom is the appearance of any tiled surfaces as bloated or blistered.
 A key identifier of this is the grout, and it’s important that you check the condition of the caulking when looking to diagnose any potential flood damage.
 Blistering is particularly dangerous as, due to the nature of the composition of grout, mould and mildew are soon to emerge.

 With considerable experience, spanning over a decade and a half, we are best placed to provide you with comprehensive and affordable services for water damage restoration Melbourne wide.
 Not only can we hygienically treat the affected areas, but we can also ensure the complete cleanup of the room.
 We are also available on call 24/7, so if you experience flooding in your home – no matter what time of the night – pick up the phone and call your local restoration experts on 1300 887 131.